 Cohen then moved to Los Angeles in 2004, attended the Los Angeles Music Academy, and quickly showed how talented she was.

-After her graduation, she had an opportunity to tour Australia, Mexico, The United States, and South America with his band.
+After her graduation, she had an opportunity to tour Australia, Mexico, The United States, and South America with her band.

 In 2010, her video project on YouTube, which she was performing drum covers of popular rock songs, brought her name to recognition.

-This prompted Cohen to found his band and record the first album.
-Her song Breath became famous.
+This prompted Cohen to found a band and record the first album.
+Her song Breathe became famous.
 She had a significant influence and was an inspiration to many young girls in Israel.